Entertainment Rights: Right Entertainment

 Right Entertainment was a home video company that released Entertainment Rights' properties on VHS and DVD in the United Kingdom, alongside some acquisitions from third-party companies.

-Entertainment Rights formed Right Entertainment at the beginning of July 2001 and signed a $500,000 advance UK/Ireland distribution deal with Universal Pictures UK Ltd to distribute their releases.
+Entertainment Rights formed Right Entertainment at the beginning of July 2001 and signed a $500,000 advance UK/Ireland distribution deal with Universal Pictures (UK) Ltd to distribute their releases.
 Right's release schedule would start off with VHS releases of Barbie in the Nutcracker and existing ER property Cubeez in 2001, followed up with Clifford the Big Red Dog and Casper the Friendly Ghost releases, and DVD release of Barbie following up in 2002.
 The company also announced an international home video expansion for their properties, beginning with Universal obtaining non-UK/Ireland home video rights to Barbie in the Nutcracker, but ruled out if Universal would distribute other properties outside the UK as well.

 Right Entertainment's first title - Barbie in the Nutcracker, was released on VHS on 29 October 2001 to a huge commercial success, which went on to sell 100,000 units within its first week of release.
 By April 2002, after which the movie was released on DVD as well, 700,000 copies were sold across both formats.
 This deal later led to home video and TV rights being secured for the sequel - Barbie as Rapunzel.

 Another secured success with Right was the release of the first Merlin the Magical Puppy video in March 2002, which entered into the top ten children's video charts.
 Right secured home video and DVD rights to the CITV arts and crafts series Finger Tips in June 2002 after ER acquired worldwide distribution rights.
 This was followed up with UK home video rights to Clifford the Big Red Dog the following month as ER already held consumer product rights to the franchise itself.

 Around the same time, Right would take over releasing Postman Pat titles (as a result of Entertainment Rights purchasing Woodland Animations a year prior).

 In April 2004, Right secured UK home video and DVD rights to Clifford's Puppy Days.

 In September 2008, Right secured the UK DVD rights to Frankenstein's Cat.

-Right Entertainment's last two titles - Barbie: Thumbelina and Postman Pat Special Delivery Service: To the Rescue!, were both released on DVD on 16 March 2009.
+Right Entertainment's last two titles - Barbie: Thumbelina and Postman Pat Special Delivery Service: To the Rescue!, were released on DVD on 16 March 2009.

 Following the folding of Entertainment Rights into Classic Media, Right Entertainment was also folded under the de-facto Classic Media name, although the copyright was now changed to read "Classic Media Distribution Ltd." on DVD cases.
-The company continued with its British home video deal with Universal.
+The company continued with its UK home video deal with Universal Pictures (UK) Ltd.